| Title: | The Free Algebra |

 Abelianizing a free group element means that the symbols can commute past one another.
 Abelianization is vectorized.

-Returns an object of class freealg
+Returns an object of class freealg.

 There is a very similar function in the freegroup package.
 However, the frab package is the best way to work with the free Abelian group.